-Introduction: Human science – the study of our existence
+Introduction: Human sciences – the study of our existence

 My name is Carsten Herrmann-Pillath, mostly referred to as ‘CHP’.
-I am a transdisciplinary researcher in human science.
-My main position is Research Professor 'Economics and Evolutionary Sciences' at Witten/Herdecke University, Germany.
+I am a transdisciplinary researcher in human sciences.
+I am Professor and Permanent Fellow at the Max Weber Centre for Advanced Cultural and Social Studies at Erfurt University, Germany.
 By training, I am economist and expert in Chinese studies, with a focus on culture and economy.
-I am now 56 years old, and I have been doing research since my high school times with a consistent ‘master plan’.
+I am now slowly approaching the age of sixty, and I have been doing research since my high school times with a consistent ‘master plan’.
 This website gives an overview about the results of my work, as a personal statement.

 Economics is another creation of human civilisation, a social technology that is built on economic theories, just as physics relates to engineering.
 So, one remarkable fact about economics is that it also shapes economic activities, so it is endogenous to economic change (this is not true for the natural sciences, which do not evolve together with their object and do not play a primordial role in changing its principles and mechanisms).
 So, economics does not merely describe and analyse natural phenomena, but takes part in transforming human existence.
 I call this the ‘performative function’ of economics.